I see it all too often with my c-suite and senior-level executive clients.

 5. Not treating your job search like it’s a full-time job.

 Your job search is a sales and marketing campaign to promote your company of one — Brand You.
-You need a strategic business plan, just like any company does.
+Run your search like a business, with a strategic business plan, just like any company does.
 Your “9 to 5” job is to find a job.

 6. Failing to set achievable daily goals.